rmsk2/Hello_Foenix256_Jr/README.md

 ```

 **Remark**: The program does not work in the emulator.
 Either I have used the wrong API description or the emulator simply
 does not implement enough of the system for it to work.
+But the program works on a real machine.

 ## Links